Ultimate packing list

 Tip: Many countries require that your passport is valid for at least six months after your intended return date.
 Ensure you research this 'six month rule’ on smartraveller.gov.au to avoid unwanted surprises at immigration.

 Keeping photocopies of your travel documents lets you protect the real thing and acts as a backup if something is lost.
 It’s also a good idea to upload these photocopies to a secure online storage service, like Google Drive.
+Two physical copies and one digital copy is a sensible standard, keep one set in your day bag, one in your suitcase, and the digital copies accessible from any device with your login details.

 Safety and security